Tolga1452/ts-discord-app-template/README.md

 - Comes with `ready` and `interactionCreate` events along with example interaction files.
 - Custom interaction functions: `interaction.reply2()` and `interaction.update2()`.
 These functions are made for automatically using components v2 along with some more useful features.
 [Click here to learn more](#interactions).
 - An advanced but simple way to use custom IDs.
 Working with args inside components has never been easier.
+- Automatic emoji syncing between your local folder and Discord application.
+I sacrificed my soul for this because Discord doesn't have an endpoint for bulk emoji management.
+[Click here to learn more](#emoji-syncing).
 - Easy error handling, included with funny error messages.
 - A useful debugging utility.